 ENMU-Roswell has partnered with Xcel Energy to construct a community solar energy demonstration site on Campus behind the Occupational Technology Center.
 The project covers 22,000 square feet and includes a walking path with information markers describing the types of technology being demonstrated and interesting solar facts.
 ENMU-Roswell’s site is the largest of the company’s four solar installations in Southeast New Mexico and the “crown jewel” of the Community Solar Program.
 To schedule a group or individual visit to the site, contact Frances Dubiel at 624-7250.

 Staff facilitates entrepreneurial education and business assistance activities; promotes community-based business development; and fosters cooperative relationships with other business assistance providers statewide.
+For more information, call 575-624-7133.
 Visit the SBDC site here.

 NM MESA, Inc.

 NM MESA, a non-profit organization, is part of a national initiative promoting educational enrichment for pre- college students from historically under- represented ethnic groups.
 NM MESA prepares students for college majors and careers in mathematics, engineering, science and related fields.
 ENMU-Roswell is providing office space and administrative support for a regional NM MESA office on campus.
 The campus also serves as a regional activity site for MESA.
 For more information, call 575-624-7129.